autoscale-app/node-queue-bullmq/README.md

 ## Usage

-The following `latency` function can be used to determine the latency of the specified queue.
+The following `latency` function can be used to determine the latency of the specified queue(s) in FIFO or LIFO mode.

 The return value of `latency` (number or null) is used in conjunction with one of the [Agent] middleware libraries to make metrics available to [Autoscale.app].